 I'll leave you more readings below in case you want to continue with your research:

 Forum for dance questions about ideas for choreography

 Theme for a solo (not overused)

 Good dance moves for our choreography

 Title for a contemporary dance solo

 How to make a song that u can dance to

-There are many other interesting threads there.
+We have many other interesting threads related to this topic.
 Just visit our forum about ideas for choreography and browse!

 Return from Dance Composition to Choreography

 Return from Dance Composition to Contemporary Dance Home Page